The harvest is plentiful, but the laborers are few. Therefore pray earnestly to the Lord...

 • Dehra Dun in North India is selected as the location for beginning a Bible College.

 • Late 1986, Dr. Janie Fountain New (from Georgia) is moved by the Holy Spirit to donate funds in memory of her husband to begin the college.

 • A registered charitable and educational society is formed – Good News for India.

 • July 1987: groundbreaking for the construction of Luther W. New, Jr., Theological College (NTC).

 • April 15, 1989: the College is dedicated.

-• 1989 to the present: The ministries of Good News for India and New Theological College expand to include new degree accreditations and programs, as well as church planting ministries, primary and secondary school ministries, satellite training centers, and education and care ministries for orphans and impoverished children, and skill training centers for poor women.
+• 1989 to the present: The ministries of Good News for India expanded to include accredited graduate, postgraduate and doctoral courses, church planting ministries, satellite training centers, primary and secondary school ministries, childcare ministries for orphans and impoverished children, and skill training centers for poor women.